 In late 2000, he was named director of Economic Value Added and given additional responsibilities as director of investor relations in 2001.
 The addition of mergers and acquisitions and strategy was effective in 2007.
 Halvin was named director of corporate development in 2008 and assumed his current role in 2012.

-Halvin holds a bachelor of arts degree with a concentration in accounting from Midland Lutheran College (Fremont, Neb.).
+Halvin holds a bachelor of arts degree with a concentration in accounting from Midland University (Fremont, Neb.).
 He is originally from Red Oak, Iowa.

 As vice president and corporate secretary, Brian D. Johnson handles all aspects of corporate governance as well as securities and financing matters for Hormel Foods.
 He also serves on the disclosure, compliance and employee benefits committees.